wp-plugins/xili-language/readme.txt

 == Changelog ==

-= Version 2.9.10 (2013-11-02) =
+= Version 2.9.11 (2013-11-03) =
-* fixes CPT find_posts ajax for each post_type
+* fixes CPT find_posts ajax for each post_type,
-* improved theme_multilingual_class
+* improved theme multilingual_class,
-* tested with 3.7.1
+* tested with 3.7.1,
 * inline edit and bulk edit improved,
 * incorporate a new feature : List of a sub-selection of pages (according current language of webpage) can be inserted everywhere in nav menu.
-A powerful way to create very dynamic menus (with a bit of patience!
+A powerful way to create very dynamic menus (with a bit of patience!)

 = Version 2.9.2, 2.9.3 (2013-10-11) =
 * restrict home queries to fixe issue of nextgen gallery plugin 2.0 (is_home true in admin side :-( ) CPT queries !